cisco/mindmeld/docs/source/intent_classification.rst

 Prediction
 **********

-Finally, you can use the model to predict the intent for any new query input:
+Finally, use the model to predict the intent for any new query input:

 .. code-block:: python